cognitivefactory/interactive-clustering-comparative-study/7_annotation_error_fix_study/README.md

 # Interactive Clustering : 7.
-Conflicts fix Study
+Annotation errors and conflict fix Study

-The main goal of this study is to **verify conflicts fixes importance** on labeling error.
+The main goal of this study is to **evaluate errors impact** and **verify conflicts fix importance** on labeling.

 ## Hypotheses